-J. Vernon McGee left the Presbyterian denomination because of its embrace of liberal theology.
-He was appalled that a denomination with such a rich biblical heritage would entertain and promote liberal views, and yield to a progressive theological agenda.
+J. Vernon McGee left the Presbyterian denomination because it embraced liberal theology.
+He was appalled that a denomination with such a rich biblical heritage would entertain and promote liberal views and yield to a progressive theological agenda.
 McGee was also not a five-point Calvinist.

 This website helps readers identify which commentaries are best for their purposes.
 See The Top 50 Bible Commentaries Series to learn more.

 From Presbyterianism to Non-Denominationalism

 McGee was ordained in the Presbyterian Church USA denomination in 1933.
 He would go on to pastor Presbyterian churches in Tennessee, Texas, and California.
 He left the denomination in 1955, though McGee says that theologically the denomination left him long before that.

 McGee pastored a conservative non-denominational church called Church of the Open Door in Southern California from 1949 to 1970, which is when he retired.